-Sandra offers her expertise to organizations as a consultant.
+Since 2009 Sandra has offered her expertise to organizations as a consultant.
 Passionate about communications, she also contributes to her profession by teaching PR and communications courses for the University of Victoria and previously for MacEwan University.

 Prior to joining Stantec, Sandra was the Manager of Communications, Information & Administration Services (1996 2001) at the Alberta School Employee Benefit Plan (ASEBP) where she served on the senior management team, provided communications counsel to leadership and Board of Trustees, and led a team that planned, developed, implemented, and evaluated strategic communication programs aimed at a variety of audiences.
 ASEPB provides Life Insurance, Accidental Death and Dismemberment, Extended Disability Benefits, Extended Health Care, Dental Care, and Vision and Hearing Aid Care benefits to Alberta’s education sector.

 From 1994 to 1996 Sandra was Associate Director, Athabasca University Educational Enterprises (AUEE) where she developed, implemented, and managed programs to position AUEE as a premier source of professional development programs in Alberta.
 She developed marketing, sponsorship, partnership, and working relationships with leadership in public and private sector organizations.

 From 1989 to 1994 Sandra was the Client Services Director for Reynolds, Mirth, Richards and Farmer (RMRF), an Edmonton-based law firm providing regional and national legal services of the highest caliber.
 She managed marketing, communication, and business development programs and provided communications counsel to the partnership.